PreviousNext

 1. Can one person do both?
 Yes, "Unicorns" exist, but they are rare.
 Usually, professionals specialize in one.

 2. Which is more expensive?
-Web design is typically more expensive because it involves coding and maintenance.
+Web design is typically more expensive because it involves coding, interaction design, and maintenance.

 3. Do I need both?
 Yes.
-You need a graphic designer for your Logo/Brand and a web designer for your Website.
+You need a graphic designer for your Logo/Brand identity and a web designer to turn that identity into a functional website.

 Suggested Articles